What Is A Carburetor? Its Function and How It Works

 Idle and Transfer Port

 In the carburetor’s venturi, there are two nozzles or ports that help deliver fuel to the engine cylinder.
-In modern automobile engines, there are some additional parts that feature their carburetors to improve efficiency.
+In modern automobile engines, carburetors have additional parts to improve efficiency.
 These parts include:

 Throttle Return Check

-The fact that the total throttle on an engine running at a very high speed causes a very high intake manifold vacuum.
-This will draw exhaust into the engine intake during v/v overlap.
-The intake chart will be diluted, causing misfiring or stalling.
+An engine operating at a high speed creates a high intake manifold vacuum when it is fully throttled.
+This vacuum will draw exhaust into the engine intake during valve/valve overlap.
+This will dilute the intake chart, leading to misfiring or stalling.

 Automatic Mixture Control